romanRegmi/Apex-Learning/Apex/OOPs/Encaptulation/README.md

 Abstract method is acts like a template and has no logic in it.
 Any subclass needs to implement its methods.
 Whereas a virtual class has a default implementation for its methods which can be overriden by subclass.
 An abstract class can have a virtual method and a virtual class can have an abstract method.

-// Created date should be yesterday for a test class method.

-Test.setCreatedDate(recordId, RequiredcreatedDatetime)